harryn0502/infinite-loop/src/observability_agent/README.md

 ### Replace Stub Tools

-The database and replay tools are currently stubs.
-Replace them with real implementations:
+The bundled SQLite helper is intentionally simple.
+Replace it with your production data source:

 ```python
 # tools/database.py